elastic/elastic-charts/api/charts.api.md

 // Warning: (ae-forgotten-export) The symbol "SpecOptionalProps" needs to be exported by the entry point index.d.ts
 //
 // @alpha (undocumented)
-export const Goal: FunctionComponent<SpecRequiredProps & SpecOptionalProps>;
+export const Goal: React.FunctionComponent<SpecRequiredProps & SpecOptionalProps>;

+// Warning: (ae-missing-release-tag) "GridLineConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface GridLineConfig {
     // (undocumented)